JerryLiu-96/web_crawl.github.io/README.md

 # Motivation of the Project

 This crawler crawls hotel prices, weblinks, and ratings at Seattle from Expedia.
+We hope the crawl can help users in decision making of the booking.